Department Sanitation, Water and Solid Waste for Development

 - Vermifilter ARise model

-- Second ARise model
+- Second ARise model will be announced soon

 These models are piloted in selected educational contexts and integrated into teaching formats to evaluate their pedagogoical added value and scalability.